Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Algorithms

-Next, we should define our stochastic (sub)gradient oracles.
-For this purpose we will use the source of randomness a sample \(t \sim P_\zeta\).
+Next, let us define stochastic (sub)gradient oracles.
+For this purpose, we use a sample \(t \sim P_\zeta\) as the source of randomness.
 We have:

-On each iteration oracle \(H\) gives us \(t\)-th row of the full subgradient matrix (up to the probability of \(c_t\)) and this way can be associated with random coordinate descent.
+At each iteration oracle \(H\) gives us \(t\)-th row of the full subgradient matrix (up to the probability of \(c_t\)) and this way can be interpreted as a random coordinate oracle similar to random coordinate descent methods.

-However, these subgradients can be calculated in \(O(n^2)\) time and it is too long for us.
-To fix that issue we apply a pure random coordinate technique to the \(G\) and same technique for \(H\): we will sample index \(i \in [n]\) from distribution associated with \(r\) and calculate only \(i\)-th term of the sum in the definition of \(H\) and the expectation is not changed and stay unbiased.
+However, these subgradients are computationally expensive and their calculation requires \(O(n^2)\) time.
+To make the iteration cheaper, we introduce additional randomization and apply a pure random coordinate technique to \(G\) and \(H\).
+More precisely, using that $r \in \Delta^n$, we sample index \(i \in [n]\) from probability distribution associated with \(r\) and calculate only \(i\)-th term of the sum in the definition of \(H\).
+Importantly, such stochastic subgradients remain unbiased stochastic approximations to the true subgradients.

-Denote the uniform distribution over \([n]\) by \(U([n])\) and the distribution associated with \(r\) by \(P(r)\).
-Then we can write our final unbiased stochastic oracles using the knowledge of the subgradient of a maximum:
+Then, we can write our final unbiased stochastic oracles using the subgradient calculus, namely subgradient of the maximum:

-where multiplication by \(n\) in \(g\) is required to unbiased property and \(J_q(\mu, t)\) is an index where \(\lambda^*_q(\mu,t)\) is maximized.
-These subgradients can be computed in linear time because they require compute maximum only over \(n\) values.
+where multiplication by \(n\) in \(g\) is required to keep the unbiasedness property and \(J_q(M_{(t)}, t)\) is an index at each the value \(\lambda^*_q(M_{(t)},t)\) is achieved (see \eqref{eq:lambda_def}).
+These subgradients can be computed in linear in $n$ time because they require to compute maximum only over \(n\) values.